BMilliet/aloha/README.md

 ## Templates

-- The actual templates are created just like a file structure using directories and files with extensions.
+- The actual templates are created just like a file structure using directories and files.
-- The key word `__init__` indicates where the argument `name` should be replaced, on file names and file content.
+- The key word `__init__` indicates where the argument `name` should be replaced on file names and file content.
 - example call name Aloha for `__name__ExampleDir` becomes `AlohaExampleDir`.

 ## Control.json